Hospital pharmacies are business-critical to any hospital. Investing in its upliftment will ensure sustainable RoI

 1. Medication management: Pharmacists can help patients with chronic diseases to have better medication adherence and clinical outcomes.

-3. Preventive care services: Pharmacists can lead in immunisation services and identify vaccine candidates.
+3. Preventive care services: Pharmacists can lead to immunization services and identify vaccine candidates.
 They can also provide screening services.

-4. Education and behaviour counselling: They can provide behavioural counselling, improve medication adherence and therapeutic outcomes in patients with chronic conditions and can play a major role in other types of pharmacist interventions.
+4. Education and behavior counseling: They can provide behavioral counseling, improve medication adherence and therapeutic outcomes in patients with chronic conditions and can play a major role in other types of pharmacist interventions.

 5. Collaborative care models: Team-based care that includes pharmacists improve outcomes among patients with chronic conditions, and can alleviate demand for physician-provided care, as well as give access to primary care services related to medication management.

-Suresh Ramu, Co-founder and CEO, Cytecare Cancer Hospitals, draws attention towards important role of onsite pharmacies in pharmacoeconomics.
+Suresh Ramu, Co-founder and CEO, Cytecare Cancer Hospitals, draw attention towards an important role of onsite pharmacies in pharmacoeconomics.

 “Information is the key role that a pharmacy plays within the hospital.
 Not just with patients but also with clinicians and nurses.
 Actually, a hospital pharmacy has the potential to become a supplementary nurse station that aids patients with information on medication.
-They can also play a crucial role in educating patients, healthcare practitioners and nurses on overuse of drugs, the interactions of certain drugs with other drugs or the diet and impact of drugs etc. Infact, the role of a pharmacist is to actually have a counter check between the clinical decision verses all other considerations that a pharmacist should make related to medication,” Ramu informed.
+They can also play a crucial role in educating patients, healthcare practitioners, and nurses on the overuse of drugs, the interactions of certain drugs with other drugs or the diet and impact of drugs, etc. In fact, the role of a pharmacist is to actually have a counter check between the clinical decision versus all other considerations that a pharmacist should make related to medication,” Ramu informed.

-The above mentioned survey of 1,435 pharmacy directors who worked at general and children’s medical-surgical hospitals in the US, also deployed technology to enhance patient care.
-It was found that the use of smart pumps, barcode-assisted medication administration, computerised prescriber order entry (CPOE) systems and electronic health record (EHR) systems, were utilised to improve patient outcomes and improve satisfaction.
+The above-mentioned survey of 1,435 pharmacy directors who worked at general and children’s medical-surgical hospitals in the US, also deployed technology to enhance patient care.
+It was found that the use of smart pumps, barcode-assisted medication administration, computerized prescriber order entry (CPOE) systems, and electronic health record (EHR) systems, were utilized to improve patient outcomes and improve satisfaction.